Acupuncture - A Natural Therapy For You!

-Chinese believe that there are certain acupoints in the body that intensify the pain during a bout of chronic arthritis.
+Chinese believe that certain acupoints in the body intensify the pain during a bout of chronic arthritis.
 When acupuncture needles are inserted into these acupoints appropriately, this is said to bring the flow of imbalanced energy back.
 This is how acupuncture works its magic.
 Most studies suggest that acupuncture works for a variety of conditions.

 Theory #3 - Acupuncture for Back Pain

 Back pain is one of the foremost reasons why people seek medical treatment at some point in their life.
 Approximately 8 out of every ten people suffer from persistent back pain, and research suggests that acupuncture is one of the most effective tools for treating lower back pain.By placing the needles in the same acupoints that trigger it, lower back pain can be mitigated after even Twenty-two studies on acupuncture have found short-term relief from lower back pain, and 'sham acupuncture' works just as well.